Strawflower, Xerochrysum bracteatum, is an annual in the Gnaphalieae group, which is in the huge Asteraceae, or Compositae family.

 An artist’s palette of pinks and purples, oranges, yellows, and snowy whites in various sizes awaits the grower of X. bracteatum.

-A majestic height of up to four feet earns it a prominent place in the landscape.
+A majestic height of up to three and a half feet earns it a prominent place in the landscape.

 ‘Golden Yellow’ is a taller variety with orange tipped bright yellow blossums.